LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/control-flow/README.md

 ### While Loops

-Both Python and C# support the while loop, or indefinite loop.
+Both Python and C# support the while, or indefinite, loop.
 Recall that in Python the while loop is written as:

 ```python
 while condition: